 3260 South St., Philadelphia, PA 19104 - United States

-A “must see” destination in the City of Philadelphia, the Penn Museum invites you to explore Ancient Egypt, Rome, Greece, Africa, Asia, the Middle East, Mexico, and Central America—to find your own place in the arc of human history.
+A “must see” destination in the City of Philadelphia, the Penn Museum invites you to experience Ancient Egypt, Rome, Greece, Africa, Asia, the Middle East, Mexico, and Central America—to find your own place in the arc of human history.

-Open to everyone, the Penn Museum is housed in a dynamic eclectic building that’s surrounded by outdoor public gardens, fountains, and a koi pond that provides a peaceful urban oasis.
+Open to everyone, the Penn Museum is housed in a dynamic eclectic building surrounded by outdoor public gardens, fountains, and a koi pond that provides a peaceful urban oasis.

 About the Penn Museum

-Special exhibitions include
+Special exhibitions include:

 Ancient Egypt: From Discovery to Display

 This exhibit allows museum guests to “walk in the shoes of an archaeologist:” following the path of an artifact—from its excavation through its preservation—giving visitors an insider’s look into where objects come from and how they are conserved.

 Native American Voices

 This exhibit offers a living tapestry of Nations with distinct histories.
 Through new and old objects, video recordings and digital interactives, this special exhibition allows guests to develop a new understanding of the original inhabitants of this land, as told through their own voices.